How To Earn Continuing Education (CE) Credit

-You may receive credit for up to three (3) articles for a maximum of twelve (12) contact hours in each CE recording period.
+You may receive credit for up to three (3) articles for a maximum of 12 contact hours in each CE recording period.
 The publication must be in a recognized, peer-reviewed journal, and the topic and content of the publication must be related to the clinical laboratory.
 You must be a listed author, not just an acknowledged contributor.
 A copy of the publication must be provided to PEER, and the final decision on acceptability for CE credit resides solely with PEER.

 Examples of Non-PEER Approved Programs that are Acceptable for CE Credit:

 - Hospital Grand Rounds that relate disease and laboratory tests linked to early detection of disease.

 - Presentations regarding IVF stimulation protocols and how they affect oocyte quality.

 - Presentations regarding IVF stimulation protocols and how to test for hormonal profiles in patients (specifically the hormone test).